10 types of mould you might find in your home – plus how to get rid of each one

 Where it can be found: This is often found growing on overripe fruit as well as on anything that is dead or decaying, often in the soil and on plants, but potentially in the house if you discover a dead mouse!
 Mucor also loves condensation so it can be found on a constantly wet windowsill as well as in any consistently damp areas.

 Health issues: Mucor is not considered toxic to healthy humans.
-That said, It is classed as an allergenic type of mould/fungi so those with compromised immune systems could develop an infection or respiratory issues if the spores are inhaled, according to a study published in Science Direct.
+That said, it is classed as an allergenic type of mould/fungi, so those with compromised immune systems could develop an infection or respiratory issues if the spores are inhaled, according to a study published by Science Direct.

 6. Penicillium

 Where it can be found: Penicillium is velvet-like in texture and appears in a blue-green shade.
-This type of mould can usually be found in wallpaper, carpets, mattresses and HVAC ducts.
+This type can usually be found as mould on wallpaper, carpets, mattresses and HVAC ducts.

-Health issues: It can cause allergy symptoms, which typically occur after allergic individuals inhale mold spores, and spreads quite quickly, so it’s better if you can identify infestations early.
+Health issues: It can cause allergy symptoms, which typically occur after allergic individuals inhale mould spores, and spreads quite quickly, so it’s better if you can identify infestations early.

 7. Ulocladium